RyanGA09/DigiTalent_FundamentalDataScience-SelfPractice/README.md

 # 📊 DigiTalent Practice - Fundamental Data Science

+## 📅 Created On

+June 2025

+## 📜 Description

 This repository contains hands-on exercises and learning materials from DigiTalent’s _Fundamental Data Science_ training.
 The focus topics include:

-## 🎯 Topics Covered

 - 🌐 Data Scraping
   Learn how to acquire data from various web sources using automated tools.